 Capture One FAQ

 There are a number of issues that many users of Capture One run into.
 Therefore it is time for a Capture One FAQ or Capture One Frequently Asked Questions!

 This post lists the most common questions I am aware of and provides answers.
 I will keep it short and may direct you to another post for more help.

 Q: When I connect my camera I can not import my images stored on its memory card, although my camera is shown as connected.

 A: In general, Capture One does not import from the card in the camera.
 You need a card reader for that.
 Capture One uses the connection to the camera exclusively for tethered shooting.
 For more on importing read Importing Images Into Capture One.

 Exceptions exist to this rule.
-My Sony A7 series camera can mimic a card reader and act like a mass storage device.
+My Sony A7 series camera can mimic a card reader and act as a mass storage device.
 I need to switch it back to PC Remote to allow tethered shooting.